 Louisiana Farm Bureau Insurance/LSWA Mr. Football award.

-Westcott, the Titans senior quarterback, can now add the Louisiana Farm Bureau Insurance/LSWA Mr. Football honor to his accomplishments from the 2019 season.
+The LCA star senior can now add the title of Louisiana Farm Bureau Insurance/LSWA Mr. Football.

 2015: Lindsey Scott, Zachary

 2007: Randall Mackey, Bastrop

 2006: Joe McKnight, John Curtis

 2005: Charles Scott, Jonesboro-Hodge

 2003: Chris Markey, Jesuit